PSYC 100

 Pre- or corequisite(s): None.

-This course covers the basics of psychopharmacology, with an emphasis on understanding the effects of psychoactive drugs on neural communication and behaviour.
-Topics include neurotransmission, pharmacokinetics and pharmacodynamics the relationship between neurotransmitters and behaviour, experimental analysis of psychoactive drug effects in humans and animals, and social and cognitive context of psychoactive drug effects.
+Students explore the basics of psychopharmacology, with an emphasis on understanding the effects of psychoactive drugs on neural communication and behaviour.
+Topics include neurotransmission, pharmacokinetics and pharmacodynamics, the relationship between neurotransmitters and behaviour, experimental analysis of psychoactive drugs in humans and animals, and the social and cognitive context of psychoactive drug effects.

 PSYC 385